 Is a rewards credit card worth it?
 It all depends on whether you’re able to use your rewards credit card responsibly — and that includes taking advantage of all of the rewards you earn.
 Here are some of the biggest credit card rewards benefits and drawbacks:

 - Earn cash back, points or miles on every purchase

-- Redeem those rewards for money-saving opportunities like travel bookings, statement credits and online shopping credits
+- Redeem rewards for money-saving opportunities like travel bookings, statement credits and online shopping credits

-- May be tempted to spend more than you can afford in order to max out your rewards or sign-up bonuses
+- You may be tempted to spend more than you can afford in order to max out your rewards or sign-up bonuses

-- Some redemption options give you less value for your rewards
+- You must redeem your rewards to save money, and some redemption options give you less value for your rewards

 Should you get a rewards credit card?